Vulcan (motor vehicles): 1919-1930

 Vulcan demonstration van, £360 in 1924.
 Shown in Ireland.

-With peace the first new launch was the 16 with 2.6 L Dorman engine.
+With peace the first new car launch was the 16 with 2.6 L Dorman engine.
 The cars now had a flat radiator replacing the pre-war "bullnose" type.
 There was also a nominal 12 model which became the main product from 1920 to 1927, which was available with a range of engines from Dorman (1.8 L), Meadows (1.5 L), and British Anzani (1.5 L).
-The model was also sold as the Lea-Francis Kirkstone as from 1922 the companies shared some manufacturing and a dealer network.
-The 20 available from 1920 to 1922 with 3.3 L Vulcan engine and from 1923 to 1925 with 3.7 L shared mechanical components with the 1½ and 2 ton trucks.
+The model was also sold as the Lea-Francis Kirkstone, as from 1922 the companies shared some manufacturing and a dealer network.
+The 20 was available from 1920 to 1922 with a 3.3 L Vulcan engine and from 1923 to 1925 with 3.7 L shared mechanical components with the 1½ and 2 ton trucks.
 The final car was the 14/40 (1927–28) and 16/60 (1928–29) with their own design twin camshaft six of 1.7 and 2 L. Production capacity was nearly 5,000 per annum, a potential never reached as the orders did not materialize.
 Nonetheless, over 6,000 Vulcans of all kinds were sold from the armistice until 1923, which proved to be a high watermark for the company.

-The 1½ and 2 ton models were the mainstay of truck production until the 1926 introduction of heavier four ton units, with four-cylinder engines and also a six-cylinder Dorman bus chassis.
+In 1922 a new lightweight 4 ton articulated truck was introduced, although the 1½ and 2 ton models were the mainstay of truck production until the 1926 introduction of heavier four ton units, with four-cylinder engines and also a six-cylinder Dorman bus chassis.
 Commercial vehicles began to supplant automobiles as Vulcan's main product around this time, with buses and light (¾ ton) military vehicles alongside the trucks.

-Financial problems came in 1928 and C. B. Wardman resigned and officially no more Vulcan cars came from Southport but some badged as Lea-Francis were made up to 1930.
+During the early 1920s, Vulcan bus models had been based upon commercial vehicle chassis.
+Early users included the local municipal authority, Southport Corporation, whose first bus in 1924 was a Vulcan VSD with a toastrack body, for use along the seafront.
+From 1927, purpose built bus and coach chassis were introduced to the range.
+These included several single deck models (such as the Prince, Duke and Duchess models).
+In 1930, the double deck Emperor was introduced, using Vulcan's own six cylinder engine.
+Customers for Vulcan buses included Crosville, Gloucester Corporation, further vehicles for Southport Corporation, and Douglas Corporation (who also took delivery of two Vulcan-built horse trams in 1935).